How To Volunteer

 - Used Book Sorters and Organizers

 Friends are needed to help sort books by genres, publication dates and quality.
-Many of the volunteers for this position come to the library in the morning to empty our donation wagons and prepare for the book sales.
+Many of the volunteers for this position come to the library in the morning to sort donations and prepare for the book sales.

 - Book Sale Workers

-We currently have our larger book sales two times per month on the fourth Tuesday from 10-8 and the previous Saturday from 10-3.
-Workers are needed for shifts throughout the day.
+When we hold our book sales, workers are needed for shifts throughout the day.
 These volunteers collect money and continue to keep the sale area stocked and organized.

 The Friends are in need of bakers for many of our events.
-Donations of baked goods are needed for our craft sale, holiday bake sale, auction, art receptions and our famous Go-Fore-Golf Event as well as other children’s programs.
 If you like to bake but can’t eat it all, please consider being part of this team.